joshyhud/josh-hudson/README.md

 # Sanity.io/NextJS Boilerplate
 This is a stater project for Sanity.io/NextJS projects.
+Run `git@github.com:wearetilt/boilerplates.git your-project-name` to clone this starter to a new project then follow the setup steps below.

 - [Requirements](#requirments)
 - [Setup](#setup)